 Some tour operators offer ‘pay what you can’ or ‘name your price’ walking tours.
 This is a decent option to take in the more classic London sights when you’ve got limited time.

-Strawberry Tours offers nine tours mainly around landmarks in East and West London (comparable tours are a spendy £50.00), along with themed tours (Harry Potter, Jack the Ripper, James Bond and Sherlock Holmes), among others.
-Tours last around 2 hours.
+Strawberry Tours offers 18 tours mainly around landmarks in East and West London including Soho and The City of London, along with themed tours (Harry Potter, Jack the Ripper, James Bond and Sherlock Holmes), among others.
+Tours last around 2 hours, and you can book online.
+The walks are free but the idea is to offer your tour guide a discretionary tip, based on what you can afford or feel the tour was worth.

 Free Tours by Foot